How to Take a Train in China as a Foreigner?

 Online Booking

 The easiest way to buy train tickets in China is to book online.
-The official platform is 12306.cn, which provides Chinese and English versions (12306 needs to wait 3–5 days for identity verification).
-Fortunately, third-party platform like Trip.com offer English support and accept foreign payment methods (credit cards, PayPal, etc.).
+The official platform is 12306.cn, which provides Chinese and English versions (identity verification on 12306 can take 3–5 days).
+Fortunately, third-party platforms like Trip.com offer English support and accept foreign payment methods (credit cards, PayPal, etc.).

 • How to Book China Train Tickets Online: